Satheesh-VLSI/VERIFICATION_PROJECTS/SV_Verifications/05_FIFO/02_Asynchronous_FIFO/Output.md

 + SCOREBOARD VERIFICATION PASSED
 + ASYNCHRONOUS FIFO VERIFIED SUCCESSFULLY
 + DESIGN STATUS : PASSED
-- One unverified Feature is "Independent Reset", Because the Design is Incompattible for that
+- One unverified Feature is "Independent Resets", Because the Design is Incompattible for that
 ```

 ---